MidyGamy/MidyGamy/README.md

 ## Hi there 👋
+## I'm curently working on my main website at https://midygamy.me
+## So I will do this presentation later

 <!--
 **MidyGamy/MidyGamy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.